Sencha – Den's Tea website

 What does "Sencha" mean?

-Sencha is the most popular tea among Japanese teas, but not all Senchas are the same.
-The quality and taste of Sencha will vary depending on the following factors ‐ growing area, tea cultivar, harvest season, manufacturing process, and brewing technique.
-Generally these factors also apply to the other teas.
+Sencha is the most popular tea among Japanese teas, but not all sencha are the same.
+The quality and taste of sencha will vary depending on the following factors: growing area, tea cultivar, harvest season, manufacturing process, and brewing technique.

 japan map

 The area in Japan where the tea is grown is the first element affecting the taste.
-There are some famous Sencha tea producing areas in Japan ‐ (from north to south) Sayama, Shizuoka, Mie, Uji, Kagoshima, Yame and so on.
-As with other agriculture, the different areas have different weather and soil resulting in different flavors.
+Here are some famous sencha tea producing areas in Japan: (from north to south) Sayama, Shizuoka, Mie, Uji, Kagoshima, and Yame.
+As with other agriculture, the different areas offer different weather and soil resulting in different flavors.

 tea leaf